ActuallyTrizon/Barium/README.md

    - On Windows: `C:\Users\YourUsername\AppData\Roaming\.minecraft\mods`
    - On MacOS: `~/Library/Application Support/minecraft/mods`
    - On Linux: `~/.minecraft/mods`
+   - On Android click `import mod`
 3. Place the downloaded Barium .jar file into the `mods` directory.
-4. Launch Minecraft with the Forge profile to enjoy the enhanced experience!
+4. Launch Minecraft with the Fabric instance to enjoy the enhanced experience!

 ## Developer Credit
 This mod was created and is maintained by **Trizon**.